Mini Strawberry Tarts with the BEST Homemade Shortbread Crusts

 1. Always make a few more crusts than you need.

-The recipe makes 14-15 crusts or less – depending on how thin you roll the dough and the size of your tart shells.
-These crusts contain a lot of butter, making them delicious and sometimes fragile.
-You will learn to handle them with care.
+The recipe makes around 14-15 crusts, depending on how thin you roll the dough and the size of your tart shells.
+These crusts contain a lot of butter, making them delicious but sometimes fragile.
+Practice helps you learn to handle them with care.

 2. Make the crusts ahead of time.